mrdoggopat/k8s-hpa-sandbox-session/README.md

   query: avg:kubernetes.pods.running{*}
 ```

 Note that the query above was obtained from the metric explorer.
 Go to the metrics explorer in your sandbox account, type in kubernetes.pods.running and click on </>.
-Then, copypasta the query to the query in the manifest.
+Then, copypasta the query to the manifest.

 # Step 4 - Deploying the two manifests
 Now deploy the two manifests by running: